-After the judgment is recorded, the association has a lien that is effective upon conveyance (or paid at the time of the sale of the lot/unit).
-In addition, associations may proceed with collection of the judgment through traditional collection means, such as bank, wage or rent garnishment.
+If the Association validly assesses fines, obtains a judgment for the fines, and the judgment is recorded, the association has a lien that is effective upon conveyance (or paid at the time of the sale of the lot/unit).
+In addition, associations may proceed with collection of a judgment for validly assessed fines through traditional collection means, such as bank, wage or rent garnishment.
 Pursuant to Arizona law, A.R.S.
-Section 33-1803(B) Condo A.R.S.
-Section 33-1242 (A) (11) associations no longer have the right to record a notice of lien for unpaid fines and penalties, interest, late charges on fines and other fees and charges.
+Section 33-1803(B) / A.R.S.
+Section 33-1242 (A) (11), associations no longer have the right to record a notice of lien for unpaid fines and penalties, interest, late charges on fines and other fees and charges related to fines/violations.

-Certified Letter Response by Owner
+Certified Letter Response By Owner

 If a member receives a written notice that the condition of the property owned by the member is in violation of the governing documents, they may provide the association with a written response by sending the response by certified mail within 21 calendar days after the date of the notice.
 The response must be sent to the address set forth in the notice or in the records of the Arizona Corporation Commission.
 If an owner sends such a written response, the association is required to provide certain information to the owner.
-However, to ensure that the owner is fully aware of the nature of the violation, this firm recommends providing that information in the formal violation letter because the association is barred from proceeding with any action against the owner until this information has been given to the owner.
-That information is: (1) the provision of the community documents that has allegedly been violated; (2) the date of the violation or the date the violation was observed; (3) the first and last name of the person or persons who observed the violation; and (4) the process the member must follow to contest the notice.
-(5) The Following statement: "You have the option to petition for an administrative hearing on this matter in the Arizona Department of Real Estate pursuant to A.R.S.
+However, to ensure that the owner is fully aware of the nature of the violation, this firm recommends providing that information in the courtesy notice and formal violation letter because the association is barred from proceeding with any action against the owner until this information has been given to the owner.
+That information is: (1) the provision of the community documents that has allegedly been violated; (2) the date of the violation or the date the violation was observed; (3) the first and last name of the person or persons who observed the violation; (4) the process the member must follow to contest the notice; and (5) the following statement: "You have the option to petition for an administrative hearing on this matter in the Arizona Department of Real Estate pursuant to A.R.S.
 Section 32-2199.01 (this was formerly handled by the Department of Fire, Building and Life Safety)."

-"SELF-HELP"
+"Self-Help"

-If an owner fails to correct a violation in a timely matter, some association documents allow the association to correct the violation on a lot/unit, at the owner's cost.
+If an owner fails to correct a violation in a timely manner, some association CC&Rs allow the association to correct the violation on a lot/unit, at the owner's cost.
 This is known as "self-help".
-If association documents allow for the use of "self-help", it is important that the association specifically follow the procedures outlined in the association's documents prior to entering the lot/unit to rectify the violation.
+If association the CC&Rs allow for the use of "self-help", it is important that the association specifically follow the procedures outlined in the association's CC&Rs prior to entering the lot/unit to rectify the violation.
 It is recommended that the association provide the owner with the date on which the work will be done, the person who is doing the work and the expected time that the person will enter the lot.
-While an association can use self-help if authorized in the governing documents, it cannot cause a breach of the peace.
+While an association can use self-help if authorized in the governing CC&Rs, it cannot cause a breach of the peace.
 Therefore, if the owner confronts the worker who enters his/her property, either verbally or physically, then that worker must withdraw and the association is required to pursue its other legal remedies to effectuate a cure of the violation.